 To enquire about our activities or if you would be willing to give some of your time to assisting please email QMSailability@gmail.com

 You would be most welcome.
-Our season starts on 5th April for adults and on 19th April for schools.
+Our season starts on the first Thursday in April for adults and the week after Easter Holidays for schools.

 Sailing will put a smile on your face - Give it a go!